Yukitoshi12345/Lets-Brag/README.md

 npm i dotenv
 `

-Go to .env.copy file, rename it to .env, and fill in your MySQL password.
+Go to .env.copy file, rename it to .env, and input your MySQL password.

 #### Start running
 `